Ritika821/Automobile-Power-BI-Dashboard/README.md

 <a><img src="https://github.com/Ritika821/Automobile-Power-BI-Dashboard/blob/main/Graphs/Quantity%20Based%20Dashboard/Qty%20Sold%20by%20Caregory.png" width="400" height="200">
 </a></p>

-5. Total quantity sold within period 2018-19 is 9673 Cars and crossed the target i.e. 8500 Cars, for which I have used Gauge Chart to dislpay it clearly.
+5. Total quantity sold within period 2018-19 is 9673 Cars and crossed the target i.e. 8500 Cars, for which I have used Gauge Chart to display it clearly.
 The difference between the Target and Current Sale is 1173.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Automobile-Power-BI-Dashboard/blob/main/Graphs/Quantity%20Based%20Dashboard/Total%20Qty%20Sold.png" width="400" height="200">
 </a></p>

-6. In case of Cars where Alto is on the top for maximum Sales followed by Santro whereas Punto is at the last poition for total sales.
+6. In case of Cars where Alto is on the top for maximum Sales followed by Santro whereas Punto is at the last position for total sales.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Automobile-Power-BI-Dashboard/blob/main/Graphs/Quantity%20Based%20Dashboard/Qty%20Sold%20by%20Car.png" width="400" height="200">